 Champagne is perfect for celebrating -- its light and sparkling quality makes it a go-to drink for special and festive occasions.
 Here are a few things you should know before choosing a bottle of bubbly:

 Champagne is different from sparkling wine.
-Champagne with a capital "C" can only come from the Champagne region in France, which means it also comes with a hefty price tag.
+Champagne with a capital "C" can only come from the Champagne region in France, which means it can come with a hefty price tag.
 However, champagne (with a lowercase "c") from other areas -- usually called sparkling wine -- is moderately priced and can be just as good.
 To spot a just-as-good-sparkler, look for "Methode Traditionelle" on the bottle's label.
-This means the sparkling wine has been made the same way true Champagne is instead of the time-saving Charmat process, which involves bulk fermentation in tanks and results in a lesser quality wine.
+This means the sparkling wine has been made the same way true Champagne is instead of with the time-saving Charmat process, which involves bulk fermentation in tanks and results in a lesser quality wine.

-How to tell the difference between sweet and dry champagne.
-For dry champagne: look for "brut" on the label
+- For dry champagne: look for "brut" on the label

 - For dry champagne that's a little sweet: look for "extra dry" or "extra sec" on the label